|

 damping force adjusting knob.

-"dual start" as well as having revised (quicker) steering geometry and suspension.
+making them "dual start" as well as having revised (quicker) steering geometry

-The TTRs that were supplied to the USA are ONLY electric start - the GYTR kick start kit is available as an extra.
+and suspension.
+The TTRs that were supplied to the USA are ONLY electric start.

-The TTR250 is still available new in Australia and the frame changed to black.
+The TTR250 was still available new in Australia (and the frame changed to black)

 How much should I pay for a TTR250?